HealthCatalyst/Fabric.Identity/Fabric.Identity.API/README.md

   to be `http://localhost/IdentityDev`
 - In VS 2017 ensure the startup project is `Fabric.Identity.API` and the debug profile is set to `IIS`.
 - In VS 2017 begin debugging by pressing `F5`
 - In IIS, a new web application will be created `IdentityDev`.
-You will need to change the app pool; I suggest changing it the the same one as Identity.
+You will need to change the app pool; I suggest changing it to the same one as Identity.
 - In the new web application `IdentityDev` add the following `environmentVariable` to the web.config `<environmentVariable name="IdentityServerConfidentialClientSettings__ClientSecret" value="secret" />`
 - From time to time, the debugger set to `IIS` will remove the https binding.
 If you notice things not working, check that out.